BlinkTagInc/node-gtfs/README.md

 [![NPM](https://nodei.co/npm/gtfs.png?downloads=true)](https://nodei.co/npm/gtfs/)

-`node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/), unzips it and stores it to a MongoDB database.
-In addition, this library provides some methods to query for agencies, routes, stops, times, fares and calendars.
-It also offers spatial queries to find nearby stops, routes and agencies.
-In addition, it can convert stops and shapes to geoJSON.
+`node-GTFS` loads transit data in [GTFS format](https://developers.google.com/transit/) into a MongoDB database and provides some methods to query for agencies, routes, stops, times, fares, calendars and other GTFS data.
+It also offers spatial queries to find nearby stops, routes and agencies and can convert stops and shapes to geoJSON format.

 This library has two parts: the [GTFS import script](#gtfs-import-script) and the [query methods](#query-methods).